heavenly-roads/HR-Core-Creator/README.md

 <h1>Documentation</h1>

+* This is a Modpack, not a Plugin.
+This may change in the future.
 * [Changelog](_Dev/Changelog.md) (may include upcoming release changes).
 * [Changelog Development](_Dev/Changelog_Development.md) Includes future content (IDs references mostly).
 Take this as reference rather than a release roadmap.
 * Game target version is shown on CurseForge.